RPI-CASE/SCOREC_BITCoPT-Python/README.md

 # BITCoPT
-This is the second version of the BITCoPT code developed by Daniel W. Zaide.

 ## Documentation
 General documentation is in doc/guide.tex.
 There is other documentation in the doc directory.
+Comments have been added throughout the code to describe functions, inputs, and output.

 ## Dependencies
 There are three main dependencies that may need to be installed: pytz for timezones, solar for solar calculations, and shapely for geometries.
 This code works best with Python 2.x.